aldrinmartoq/brayatan/README.md

     export BRAYATAN=$HOME/local/brayatan
     export PATH=$BRAYATAN/bin:$PATH

-Go to the linux/build folder and run make.
+Go to the linux/build folder and run make:

     $ cd linux/build
     $ time make -j 4

+There is a makefile for the [Raspberry Pi](http://http://www.raspberrypi.org/) using the Raspbian image:

+    $ cd linux/build
+    $ time make -j 4 -f Makefile.raspbian

 Go and get some coffe: everything will be downloaded, compiled and installed in your $HOME/local/brayatan folder.
 To build the sample01 source code, go to samples/sample01 and build it with brayatan-cc compiler: